retaildevcrews/ServicePrincipal/infra/README.md

 The StorageAccount is used by Terraform to store its state file.
 This state file is a critical resource that if lost, the infrastructure would need to be recreated.

-There are three ServicePrincipals created as part of the provisioning process:
+There are two ServicePrincipals created as part of the provisioning process:

 ServicePrincipal | Purpose | Graph Permissions | Resource Permissions
 -----------------|---------|-------------------|-----------